nimiq/core-rs-albatross/nano-sync/README.md

 ### Macro Block Circuit
 The macro block circuit attests that there exists a block that causes a valid state transition.
-Since there are 512 validators in a block, it isn't possible to process all of their public keys inside of a single circuit.
+Since there are 512 validators in a block, it isn't possible to process all of their public keys inside a single circuit.
 So the macro block circuit outsources the aggregation of the public keys to a tree of recursive SNARK circuits, that we call the PK Tree, which we will explore later.

 The macro block circuit takes as public inputs an initial state commitment and a final state commitment.
-The state commitment is a commitment to the block number and all the public keys of the validators.
-To compute it first we calculate the root of a Merkle tree over the public keys.
-Then we serialize the root and the block number, and create a Pedersen commitment from it.
+The state commitment is a commitment to the block number and to the public keys of the validators that were selected in that block.
+To compute it first we calculate the root of a Merkle tree over the public keys, then we serialize the root and the block number and finally create a Pedersen commitment from it.

 The macro block circuit takes as private inputs:

-* The macro block, which itself consists of the hash of block header and the signatures and the bitmaps for the two rounds of signing.
+* The macro block, which itself consists of the block number, the round number (used in the Tendermint protocol), the hash of block header, the signature and the signer's bitmap.
-* The block number for the initial state.
 * The roots of the Merkle trees over the public keys (which we will call the PK trees) of the initial and final states.
-* The aggregate public keys for both rounds of PBFT signing (these are necessary to verify the BLS signatures on the macro block).
-These are calculated by adding the public keys of all the validators that signed the block.
-These are actually given as "chunks", which are simply the aggregate public keys for a subset of the validators (for this specific case it's two chunks, one for each half of the validator list).
-This "chunking" is done for efficiency reasons.
+* The aggregate public key for the block signature.
+It is calculated by adding the public keys of all the validators that signed the block.
+It is actually given as "chunks", which are simply the aggregate public keys for a subset of the validators (for this specific case it's two chunks, one for each half of the validator list).
+This "chunking" is done so that it can be inputted into the PK Tree circuit.
 * A SNARK proof for the PK Tree circuit.
-This proof verifies that the aggregate public keys provided as private inputs, were correctly calculated from the list of validator public keys and the signer bitmaps.
+This proof verifies that the aggregate public key provided as a private input, is correctly calculated from the list of validator public keys and the signer bitmap.

 The following image illustrates the inner workings of the macro block circuit.
 Notice that the public and private inputs have different shapes in the diagram.